StereoFlo/go-chat-openai/README.md

 ### How to build

 To build the bot, you need to install Go from the website https://go.dev/dl/, clone the repository, navigate to the repository folder, and execute the command `go build -o chat cmd/chat/main.go`.
-After that, you can run the binary file that was generated during the build from the command line.
+After that, you can run the binary file that was generated during the build from the command line: `chmod + x chat && ./chat`